 COSTS & FINANCIAL SUPPORT

-Register as a member-girl or adult!
+Register as a member-girl and adult!
+YOU!
 What all members share, both girls and adults, are the Girl Scout Promise and Law.

 Each member also agrees to follow safety guidelines and pay the annual membership fee of \$25.